netboxlabs/netbox-proxmox-automation/README.md

     - Uncheck Privilege Separation
     - Make sure that Expire is set to 'never'
     - Click OK
+    - This is the *only* time that your Proxmox API token will be shown in clear text.
+Please store it in a safe space, as it will be required when configuring `secrets.yml` in the next section of this document.
 3. Login to the Proxmox node via SSH
 - Become root: `sudo su -`
 - Add `api_user` to the correct role.
 For example: `pveum acl modify / -user api_user@pve -role Administrator`